SinghaAnirban005/My-Digital-Diary/README.md

    cd My-Digital-Diary

 4. **Install Dependencies**
-   If you are using npm:
+-   If you are using npm :-
    npm install

-   If you are using yarn
+   If you are using yarn :-
    yarn install

 5. **Start the development server**
-   If you are using yarn
+-   If you are using yarn :-
    yarn dev

-   If you are using npm
+-   If you are using npm :-
    npm run dev

 The application will be available at http://localhost:3000.